-- The modern history of Israel reveals that persecution has been the leading cause of the Jewish return to the Land. - In the late 19th and early 20th centuries, economic persecution in Eastern Europe motivated the creation of the Zionist Movement. - During the Second World War, the attempted genocide of Jews during the Nazi holocaust encouraged international sympathy for the Jewish plight and led to the creation of the State of Israel. - The Arab-Israel war of 1948-49 then forced Jews to leave Arab lands.
-Later Russian persecution forced over a million Jews to immigrate to Israel. - Over the course of the first fifty years of its reemergence as a nation, Israel has had to fight five major wars with its Arab neighbors for its survival.
-In addition, Israel has been forced to wage an on-going war of attrition with the Palestinians, that during recent times has resulted in a growing hostility in the international community towards them, provoking a renewed anti-Semitism throughout the world.
+The modern history of Israel reveals that persecution has been the leading cause of the Jewish return to the Land.
+In the late 19th and early 20th centuries czarist pogroms and Polish economic discrimination in Eastern Europe motivated the creation of the Zionist Movement.
+During the Second World War, the attempted genocide of Jews during the Nazi holocaust encouraged international sympathy for the Jewish plight and led to the creation of the State of Israel.
+The Arab-Israel war of 1948-49 then forced Jews from Arab lands and later Soviet repression forced over a million Jews to immigrate to Israel.
+Over fifty years Israel has had to fight five major wars with its Arab neighbors for its survival and wage an on-going war of attrition with the Palestinians that during last decade Jews has resulted in a growing hostility in the international community toward Israel and provoked a renewed anti-Semitism in Europe.
+These "fishermen" and "hunters" continue to drive otherwise complacent Jews from the Diaspora to find safe haven in the Jewish State.
+If this modern history of events has occurred as these prophetic texts have predicted, how can we not say that the modern State of Israel is prophetically significant?6